jsbisht/aws-developer-associate/ebs.md

 They are included in instance price.

-**NOTE**: They can be attached ONLY at launch.
+> They can be attached ONLY at launch.
 Cannot be attached later.

 - An instance store consists of one or more instance store volumes exposed as block devices.
 - The size of an instance store as well as the number of devices available varies by instance type.